 Being awake is a falling away of apparent solidity.
-When that happens there is no one to see it, no one left to be happy about it.
+When that ‘happens’, there is no one to see it, no one left to be happy about it.
 There is only what is.
 The naturalness that is, always, even in spite of the hologram of a seemingly separate self and its finite and limited world and its stories (even waking up is a story, both real and unreal).

-If we look into life, we discover that wanting and the separate self are transitory and that they are a facet, an energetic expression, of something that never changes and never did change.
+If you look into life sincerely and unflinchingly, you may discover that wanting and the separate self are transitory and that they are a facet, an energetic expression, of something that never changes and never did change.
 Duality apparently appears within non-duality and it is all one.
 There is no reason for this, it is the exquisite mystery of life.

 Awakeness, natural wondrous being, is ordinary, freely given every moment, mainly missed by the separate self.
 This ordinariness is a complete disappointment to the spiritual seeking mind that wants glamour and breakthroughs and enlightenment.
 The ordinariness and naturalness is a joke in the context of today’s new age ‘spiritual’ market place where endless options for ‘self-healing’ are for sale and endless variations of ‘how to be or realise non duality’ are offered, often innocently .
 Awakeness is the ultimate disillusion.
 It isn’t surprising that extreme despair can arise as life and personal hopes, dreams and dearly held beliefs are gradually seen through.

 Being awake requires no effort at all –one cannot do anything to get close to what is already everything, already whole!
 Yet awakening does involve apparent response and investigation-awakening is a process.
 It is a very delicate dance and great care and clear reflection is a way to negotiate the ins and outs more smoothly.
 Authentic community can ease the pangs and when awakeness comes through glimpses, true guidance about how to live the new realisations and the refusals can be reassuring .